firstcontributions/first-contributions/CODE_OF_CONDUCT.md

 Examples of unacceptable behaviour by participants include:

-*   The use of sexualized language or imagery and unwelcome sexual attention or advances.
+*   The use of sexualized language or imagery
+*   Unwelcome sexual attention or advances.
+*   Trolling, insulting, and derogatory comments.
-*   Trolling, insulting/derogatory comments, and personal or political attacks.
+*   Personal or political attacks.
 *   Public or private harassment.
 *   Publishing others' private information, such as a physical or electronic address, without explicit permission.
-*   Other conduct which could reasonably be considered inappropriate in a professional setting.
+*   All other conduct, which could reasonably be considered inappropriate in a professional setting.

 ## Our Responsibilities